-The processor assists the entity in ensuring compliance with his obligations pursuant to articles 32 to 36 of the GDPR taking into account the nature of processing and the information available to the processor.
-At the choice of the entity the processor deletes or returns all the personal data to the entity after the end of the provision of services relating to processing, and deletes existing copies unless Union or Luxembourgish law requires storage of the personal data.
-The processor makes available to the entity all information necessary to demonstrate compliance with the obligations and allows for and contribute to audits, including inspections, conducted by the controller or another auditor mandated by the controller.
-Policies and procedures (outsourcing relationship) (GDPR Article 28) (Recital 81) The contractual provisions mentioned in II-f-9 are supported by shared policies and procedures validated by both parties that establish in more detail how the contractual elements are implemented, executed and monitored in practice.
-In addition to the contractual points mentioned above, those policies and procedures shall also include at least the following elements in detail: Distribution of roles and responsibilities on both sides, including contact information for specific situations; Data subjects' rights request management; Data breach management; Data protection awareness training programmes; Data retention periods.
+- The processor assists the entity in ensuring compliance with his obligations pursuant to articles 32 to 36 of the GDPR taking into account the nature of processing and the information available to the processor. - At the choice of the entity the processor deletes or returns all the personal data to the entity after the end of the provision of services relating to processing, and deletes existing copies unless Union or Luxembourgish law requires storage of the personal data. - The processor makes available to the entity all information necessary to demonstrate compliance with the obligations and allows for and contribute to audits, including inspections, conducted by the controller or another auditor mandated by the controller.

+II-f- Policies a procedures (outsourcing

+relationship)

+The contractual provisions mentioned in II-f-9 are supported by shared policies and procedures validated by both parties that establish in more detail how the contractual elements are implemented, executed and monitored in practice.

+In addition to the contractual points mentioned above, those policies and procedures shall also include at least the following elements in detail:

+- Distribution of roles and responsibilities on both sides, including contact information for specific situations;

+- Data subjects' rights request management;

+- Data breach management;

+- Data protection awareness training programmes;

+- Data retention periods.

 The entity has performed a detailed and documented assessment to ensure that those policies and procedures allow the entity to be compliant with these certification criteria.
 The entity has taken into account the formal opinion of its DPO on the content of these policies and procedures and the entity's management as well as the management of the processor has formally validated them.

+The review procedure follows the rules set out in I-3 with the addition that the policies and procedures are validated by both parties of the contract.

+II-f-

+Monitoring

-Monitoring (GDPR Article 28) (Recital 81) For each processing activity in scope, where the entity uses a processor, it has defined audit / monitoring procedures that ensure at least annually that contractual arrangements regarding data protection are satisfied.
+For each processing activity in scope, where the entity uses a processor, it has defined audit / monitoring procedures that ensure at least annually that contractual arrangements regarding data protection are satisfied.

 For each processing activity in scope, the entity ensures that an independent audit of the correct implementation of the contractual obligations take place.

 These audits are performed by independent internal or external auditors, at least on an annual basis or when changes occur.
 The entity, together with the processor and the DPO, has established rules to define the type of changes triggering an audit.

 The auditors shall establish an audit plan covering 3 years.
 The method used shall be documented and shall include detailed information about planning requirements, responsibilities and reporting lines, sampling methods used, reporting, audit scope definition, the definition of audit criteria, documentation and audit report.

+The resulting audit report shall be communicated to the entities management as well as the DPO.

 The entity shall perform an evaluation of the nonconformities discovered during the audit in order to identify their cause(s) and to assess their impact on the processing activities in scope (as well as the personal data concerned) as well as on the contractual agreement.
-The entity shall then ensure that those nonconformities are corrected in a timely manner by the processor and review the effectiveness of the corrective action taken. procedures (outsourcing relationship) (GDPR Article 28) (Recital 81) Monitoring (GDPR Article 28)
+The entity shall then ensure that those nonconformities are corrected in a timely manner by the processor and review the effectiveness of the corrective action taken.